 All fees are payable at registration.
-Fees may be paid with cash, credit cards, money orders, payroll deductions, financial aid, scholarships/grants, and promissory notes (defer up to 25% of total charges).
+Fees may be paid with cash, credit cards, money orders, payroll deductions, and promissory notes (defer up to 25% of total charges).
 In the event a student cannot pay all fees at registration, the University will make deferments as follows: